Tiny-Earth/DemoSite/site/src/intro.md

 <!-- TODO we still need to address the use of "good" and whether we are going to select a different word -->
 ```

-!!! compat ""
-    - Explain why scientific teaching leads to good science education, good science, and good teaching
-    - Examine how various courses (including your own) uphold scientific teaching.
-    - Commit to one change in your course to uphold scientific teaching principles.
-    - Understand key concepts and principles:
-        - Good science education means equitable science education.
-        - Good science is inclusive science.
-        - Good teaching is intentional, inclusive, and iterative.

 ```@raw html
 <!-- TODO distillation sentence / paragraph for this submodule -->
 ```

 ### Good Science Education

-!!! compat ""
-    - Identify barriers to good science education around the world.
-    - List recommendations to improve science education in your country.
-    - Commit to one systemic recommendation for improving diversity in STEM.
-    - Commit to one discrete action you could take to improve how science is taught in your own course.
-    - Understand key concepts and principles:
-        - Poor teaching methods are the main reason college students switch out of STEM majors.
-        - Myriad reports call for changes in teaching practices to foster inclusive learning environments.
-        - STEM education reform can happen at many levels.
-As an instructor, you have agency for change in your courses.

 *Good science education is equitable science education.*